OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js.md

 #### Leaving the session

-Whenever we want a user to leave the session, we just need to call `session.disconnect` method:
+Whenever we want a user to leave the session, we just need to call `session.disconnect` method.
+We also make sure to call the method before the page is unloaded using event `window.onbeforeunload`.

 ```javascript
 function leaveSession() {